Top 19 Things To Never Say To Someone Who Just Came Out

 Conclusion:

-Members in the LGBTQIA+ community face an even greater disadvantage if they are unable to live out their truth.
-According to the Anxiety & Depression Association of America, “between 30% and 60% of lesbians, gay men, bisexuals, or transgender persons battle with anxiety and depression at some time in their life” (ADAA).
-As compared to their heterosexual or gender-conforming colleagues, this rate is “1.5 to 2.5 times greater.”
+Members of the LGBTQIA+ community often face significant challenges when they are unable to live authentically.
+According to the Anxiety & Depression Association of America, between 30% and 60% of lesbians, gay men, bisexuals, or transgender individuals experience anxiety and depression at some point in their lives.
+This rate is 1.5 to 2.5 times higher than their heterosexual or gender-conforming counterparts.